 While investigating another issue

-relating to gogo/protobuf
+relating to gogo/protobuf and the grpc-gateway, github user

 @glerchundi